Cabela's Outdoor Adventures (2009 video game): Reception

 The game received mixed reviews from critics.
 For the Xbox 360 version, GameFocus stated that it "was able to see an improvement from most of past Cabela games".
 Lucas Thomas from IGN noted "It's got a few issues and the fishing's mostly phoned in, but Outdoor Adventures may well be a decent option for aspiring woodsmen this season".
 While Official Xbox Magazine called the game "A decent hunting adventure".
 PSX Extreme editor Ben Dutka commented "Cabela's Outdoor Adventures is an okay production that has some nice elements and makes a valiant effort to be well worth the $40 price tag.
 It falls just a little shy".

-For the Wii version, IGN's Lucas Thomas stated "Diving into this one is quick and easy, and you can play for short periods of time and still see a lot of action, instead of just sitting around and waiting for hours for bucks and birds to wander by".
+For the Wii version, IGNs Lucas Thomas stated "Diving into this one is quick and easy, and you can play for short periods of time and still see a lot of action, instead of just sitting around and waiting for hours for bucks and birds to wander by".